CS467-W20/CS467-W20.github.io/_posts/2020-2-24-Cross-Site Scripting & Using Components with Known Vulnerabilities.md

 https://media.oregonstate.edu/media/t/0_d5zn643a

 ## Exercise
 For this exercise we will be conducting a stored cross-site scripting attack on https://sbr2020.herokuapp.com.
-The attack will cause other unsuspecting users to be redirected to a seperate webpage.
+The attack will cause other unsuspecting users to be redirected to a www.google.com.

 1. Access https://sbr2020.herokuapp.com and login with the following credentials username: user123@gmail.com password: 123user.